C2FO/vfs/README.md

 	// Scheme returns the uri scheme used by the FileSystem: s3, file, gs, etc.
 	Scheme() string

-	// Retry will return the retry function to be used by any filesystem.
+	// Retry will return the retry function to be used by any file system.
 	Retry() Retry
 }
 ```

-FileSystem represents a filesystem with any authentication accounted for.
+FileSystem represents a file system with any authentication accounted for.

 #### type Location